-Clerk of the Works fee cannot exceed 1% of the total construction cost.
+Clerk of the Works fee cannot exceed 1% of the total construction cost, not including contingency.

 11. Base Developer Fee

 The amount of the base developer fee will be calculated as per the current Program Bulletin with the following exceptions: